( shh! spoilers! )

 That also made me realise how much kitchen utensils & bowls I have when I haven't bothered cooking owt from scratch in a few years.
 I just got out of the habit.
 I also have a bunch of recipes I've wanted to try that are cluttering up my notes app.
 So I've chucked all the stuff I don't use in a box, & I'm going to go through those untried recipes (as well as a bunch I've tried before).
 I'll make stuff & remove items from the box as I need stuff (though if I end up hating that particular recipe or see no reason to make it again, then the item will go back in the box).
 Anything left at the end goes.
 I've already made bread, & the large mixing bowl, loaf tin, & a wooden spoon have been deemed worthy of retrieval from Box Purgatory.

-Someone on c_ent recommended a drama called Fateful Love & when I went to look it up on MDL I found 2 dramas called that, plus this one, all of which released in 2024.
+c_ent recommended a drama called Fateful Love & when I went to look it up on MDL I found 2 dramas called that, plus this one, all of which released in 2024.
 I suppose we should be lucky nobody released one called Fateful Love of Blossom, for the ultimate 2024 cliché title.

 I checked this one out to investigate & was immediately intrigued because it had a time loop/do-over element, where the main pairing had a magic pendant that would rewind time if they died.
 I love me some time travel tropes so I was like O_O YES PLEASE!
 And it was a relatively short drama, but not too short, with 24 episodes of 40 mins each (& several of them were 35 mins).